 What does trader mean?

 Trader in EUDR is the supply-chain actor who makes relevant products available on the market without being the operator.
-The definition matters because EUDR does not treat all commercial participants identically; it assigns different obligations based on role.
+It is a market-role classification term that separates resale or distribution activity from the operator role.

 Official definitions by source